The best WordPress Cache Plugins

 The cache basically does what I just mentioned, but then saves the finished result, the actual website, as a static HTML file.
 If a visitor now calls up your blog, the above steps are completely omitted, and instead the saved HTML page that is already in the cache is immediately displayed.
 Often not even PHP is necessary anymore.
 This cache is ideally only renewed when the content on the respective website has changed.

 This is exactly what caching plugins for WordPress take care of.
 They bring systems that effectively detect changes, renew only certain areas or split the cache particularly efficiently and move it to the server.
 This is exactly the procedure I’m going to take a look at with you now.
+If you want to get even more out of it, check out the best performance plugins.

 Without caching it does not work with WordPress